jfspps/howtos/DataStructuresAndAlgorithmsinC++/3_Classes_in_C++.md

 ### Function templates

+Function templates were introduced [previously](./2_Stack_and_Heap.md#function-templates).
-Function templates are particularly useful when function overloading becomes excessive, i.e. a function prototype is declared one too many times.
+They are particularly useful when function overloading becomes excessive, i.e. a function prototype is declared one too many times.

 There are two keywords one can use to define a function template: `class`